 The zero-gravity chairs have steel tube frames with all-weather PVC-coated polyester fabric seats, and each can support up to 220 pounds.
 The chairs are available in beige or black colors, and each one comes with an adjustable headrest pillow.
 As for the matching table, it has two built-in cup holders and folds flat for easy storage and unbeatable portability.

-What to Look for in a Zero Gravity Chair
+What to Look for in a Zero-Gravity Chair

 While all zero gravity chairs are designed with comfort in mind, some are more comfortable than others.
 Your personal preferences will largely determine which type of materials you find most comfortable in a chair, and help you choose between padded, unpadded, and other styles.
 You may also want to consider factors such as how breathable the chair's material is and, if you intend to keep it outside, how much heat it retains.

 Beyond making you feel weightless, some zero gravity chairs also come with extras to make your lounging even more comfortable.
-Some have canopies to shade you from the sun, while others come complete with a side table to hold your drink.
+Some have canopies to shade you from the sun, while others come complete with a tray table to hold your drink.
 If you’re planning to keep yours outside, make sure you choose durable fabrics, and if you plan to take it on the go, opt for one that’s light and easy to fold up.

 You'll want to make sure that your chair fits well in your space, but also that the people who'll use most frequently fit well in it.
 Many zero gravity chairs are adjustable and fit people of all builds, but those who are on the taller or shorter side should make sure to find one that’s comfortable for them.